 Credit unions are not-for-profit organizations that exist to serve their members, who are also their customers.
 You can join a credit union based on where you live, work or other criteria.
 A neighborhood credit union may be willing to work with you in understanding the reasons behind your damaged credit and your individual financial situation.
 The interest rate on loans from federal credit unions is capped at 18%.

 Some personal loan lenders cater to consumers with average or bad credit.
-You can shop around for an online loan through a site like LendingTree, where you can complete one online form to potentially get quotes from multiple lenders.
+You can shop around for an online loan through a site like LendingTree, where you can complete one online form to potentially get quotes from multiple lenders or you can view our list of debt consolidation loans.
 This can be a convenient way to quickly compare loan offers and interest rates from multiple lenders.
 (Note: LendingTree is the parent company of MagnifyMoney.)

 Expensive loan options to avoid